Ten signs of uncontrolled diabetes

-People who do not manage the condition well may develop uncontrolled diabetes, which causes dangerously high blood glucose.
+People who do not manage their diabetes are at risk of dangerously high blood glucose.
 This can trigger a cascade of symptoms, ranging from mood changes to organ damage.

-The following 10 symptoms are signs of uncontrolled diabetes.
+The following are 10 signs that a person needs help with their treatment for diabetes.
 Anyone experiencing them should consult a doctor promptly.

 The clearest indication of uncontrolled diabetes is a high blood glucose reading.

-High blood glucose readings are the most obvious symptom of uncontrolled diabetes.
+High blood glucose readings are the most obvious sign that diabetes needs attention.

-If blood glucose is still uncontrolled, or if it is steadily rising, it may be time for an individual to review their management plan.
+If blood glucose remains too high, or if it is steadily rising, the person should speak to their doctor, as they may need to adjust their treatment plan.

 Yeast feeds on sugar, and so the combination of lowered immunity and high blood glucose makes people with diabetes particularly at risk from frequent yeast infections.

-People with diabetes urinate more frequently because the body tries to rid the blood of excess glucose.
-With uncontrolled sugars, people also drink more frequently, causing them to produce more urine.
+This happens because the body tries to rid the blood of excess glucose.
+When sugar levels are high, people also drink more frequently, causing them to produce more urine.

 A person with polydipsia may experience dizziness, a chronically dry mouth, and extreme thirst.